Steve Irwin: The Crocodile Hunter and related work

-Steve and his wife Terri spent their honeymoon trapping crocodiles together.
-Film footage of their honeymoon, taken by John Stainton, became the first episode of The Crocodile Hunter.
-The series debuted on Australian TV screens in 1996 and made its way onto North American television the following year.
-The Crocodile Hunter became successful in the United States, the UK, and over 130 other countries, reaching 500 million people.
-Irwin's exuberant and enthusiastic presenting style, broad Australian accent, signature khaki shorts, and catchphrase 'Crikey!' became known internationally.
-Sir David Attenborough praised Irwin for introducing many to the natural world, saying "He taught them how wonderful and exciting it was.
-He was a born communicator".
+Irwin and his wife Terri spent their honeymoon trapping crocodiles together.
+Film footage of the trip, taken by John Stainton, became the first episode of The Crocodile Hunter.
+The series debuted on Australian television in 1996 and reached North American audiences the following year.
+The Crocodile Hunter became successful in the United States, the UK, and more than 130 other countries, reaching an estimated 500 million viewers.
+Irwin's exuberant and enthusiastic presenting style, broad Australian accent, signature khaki shorts, and catchphrase "Crikey!" became known internationally.

-American satellite and cable television channel Animal Planet ended The Crocodile Hunter with a series finale titled 'Steve's Last Adventure'.
-The last Crocodile Hunter documentary spanned three hours with footage of Irwin's across-the-world adventure in locations including the Himalayas, the Yangtze River, Borneo, and the Kruger National Park.
+Animal Planet ended The Crocodile Hunter with a three‑hour series finale titled "Steve's Last Adventure".
+It featured footage of Irwin's travels in locations including the Himalayas, the Yangtze River, Borneo, and the Kruger National Park.

-After The Crocodile Hunter, Irwin went on to star in other Animal Planet documentaries, including Croc Files, The Crocodile Hunter Diaries and New Breed Vets.
-Animal Planet also created the annual Croc Week marathon, which lasted a full week in the middle of June, every year from 2000 to 2007.
-During a January 2006 interview on The Tonight Show with Jay Leno, Irwin announced that Discovery Kids would be developing a show for his daughter, Bindi Sue Irwin – a plan realised after his death as the series Bindi the Jungle Girl.
+After The Crocodile Hunter, Irwin appeared in other Animal Planet documentaries, including Croc Files, The Crocodile Hunter Diaries, and New Breed Vets.
+Animal Planet also created the annual Croc Week marathon, broadcast for a full week in mid‑June each year from 2000 to 2007.
+During a January 2006 interview on The Tonight Show with Jay Leno, Irwin announced that Discovery Kids would be developing a show for his daughter, Bindi Sue, a plan realised after his death as Bindi the Jungle Girl.